-Paragraph 3(c) of your Chapter 13 plan may require you to pay your net tax refunds each year to the Trustee.
-Whether you must forward your refunds depends on what is found in paragraph 3(c) of your plan.
-Read your plan closely.
-If you receive a tax refund and your plan requires you to forward it to the Trustee for the benefit of your creditors, the entire refund must be sent to the Trustee unless, in that same year, you also owe taxes to a different income taxing authority.
+Your Chapter 13 plan requires you to pay your net tax refunds each year to the Trustee.
+If you receive a tax refund, the entire refund must be sent to the Trustee unless, in that same year, you also owe taxes to a different income taxing authority.
 For example, if you receive a \$500 Federal tax refund and that same year you owe the State \$300, you would only need to send the Trustee the net of \$200. (just endorse the checks over to Wayne Godare or send a money order or cashier's check for the net amount and a note showing the math and send it to the Trustee's bank just like you would send a plan payment) If you receive an adjustment letter from any taxing authority, be sure to send it to the Trustee so we can adjust our records.

 You cannot avoid paying your refund to the Trustee by applying your refund to next year's tax obligation, agreeing that your refund can be kept by the IRS for some reason or used as a donation.

 REMEMBER: You will not successfully finish your plan unless you complete this requirement!

 Tax refunds must be mailed to the Memphis payment address.
 Be sure to put your case number all on payments and state that the check is for your tax refunds.
 If you fail to do this your check may not be properly credited.